 A trained and highly skilled dentist, like Dr. Ryan Helgerson, knows exactly how to put young patients at ease and make each visit to the clinic a positive one.
-Dr. Helgerson prides himself on providing excellent dental care for younger patients and helping them achieve excellent oral health.
+Dr. Helgerson prides himself on providing excellent dental care for younger patients in Grand Junction, CO.

 What are the common issues of dental health in children?

 Many of a kid’s dental problems are the same ones affecting adults, but as children’s teeth are still developing, untreated dental conditions can cause poor and misaligned tooth development, leading to a more serious problem as a child grows up.